sozu-proxy/sozu/doc/lifetime_of_a_session.md

 That being said let's dive into the lifetime of a session.

+### What are Proxys?

+A Sozu worker internally has 3 proxys, one for each supported protocol:

+- TCP
+- HTTP
+- HTTPS

+A proxy manages listeners, frontends, backends and the business logic associated with each protocol (buffering, parsing, error handling...).

 ## Accepting a connection

 Sozu uses TCP listener sockets to get new connections.
 It will typically listen